bbopt/HyperNOMAD/README.md

 *****
-# Hyperparameter optimization of deep neural networks with hyperNOMAD
+# Hyperparameter optimization of deep neural networks with HyperNOMAD
 *****

-hyperNOMAD is a C++ and Python package dedicated to the hyperparameter optimization of deep neural networks.
+HyperNOMAD is a C++ and Python package dedicated to the hyperparameter optimization of deep neural networks.
 The package contains a blackbox specifically designed for this problematic and provides a link with the NOMAD software used for the optimization.
 The blackbox takes as inputs a list of hyperparameters, builds a corresponding deep neural network in order to train, validate and test it on a specific data set before returning the test error as a mesure of performance.
 NOMAD is then used to minimize this error.
-The following appendix provides an overview of how to use the hyperNOMAD package.
+The following appendix provides an overview of how to use the HyperNOMAD package.

-The following tutorial shows the different steps to take in order to run hyperNOMAD on a first example.
-The complete functionalities of hyperNOMAD are described in the [documentation](https://hypernomad.readthedocs.io/en/latest/).
+The following tutorial shows the different steps to take in order to run HyperNOMAD on a first example.
+The complete functionalities of HyperNOMAD are described in the [documentation](https://hypernomad.readthedocs.io/en/latest/).

 ## Prerequisites

-In order to run hyperNOMAD correctly, please make sure to have:
+In order to run HyperNOMAD correctly, please make sure to have:

 * A compiled version of [NOMAD](https://www.gerad.ca/nomad/).
 * Python > 3.6